Tile Calculator

 - 24" x 24": Large format for open spaces.
 0.25 tiles per square foot.

-- Straight lay: Tiles aligned in a grid.
+- Straight lay (grid): Tiles aligned in rows and columns.
 Simplest pattern, least waste (add 10%).
 Good for beginners.

 - Diagonal (45 degrees): Tiles rotated 45 degrees.
 More cuts required (add 15-20%).
 Makes rooms appear larger.